Skip to main content

 Validator rules

-The below rules is applicable during the changes of state:
+The below rules are applicable during the changes of state:

 • Voting power can change (increase or decrease) only on epoch boundary.